Hello, this post is about the latest update on the reduction of ESI contribution rate for both employers and employees.

 The Employees’ State Insurance Act 1948 (the ESI Act) provides for medical, cash, maternity, disability and dependent benefits to the Insured Persons under the Act.
 The ESI Act is administered by the Employees’ State Insurance Corporation (ESIC).
 Benefits provided under the ESI Act are funded by the contributions made by the employers and the employees.

 Under the ESI Act, employers and employees, both contribute their shares respectively.
 The Government of India through the Ministry of Labour and Employment decides the rate of contribution under the ESI Act.
 Presently, the rate of contribution is fixed at 6.5% of the wages with employers’ share being 4.75% and employees’ share being 1.75%.
 This rate is in vogue since01.01.1997.

-The Government of India in its pursuit of expanding the Social Security Coverage to more and more people started a programme of special registration of employers and employees from December, 2016 to June 2017 and also decided to extend the coverage of the scheme to all the districts in the country in a phased manner.
+The Government of India in its pursuit of expanding the Social Security Coverage to more and more people started a program of special registration of employers and employees from December 2016 to June 2017 and also decided to extend the coverage of the scheme to all the districts in the country in a phased manner.
 The wage ceiling of coverage was also enhanced from Rs.
 15,000/- per month to Rs.
 21,000/- from 01.01.2017.

 These efforts resulted in substantial increase in the number of registered employees i.e. Insured Persons and employers and also a quantum jump in the revenue income of the ESIC.
 The figures are as under: –

 |Year||No of employers||No of insured persons (in crores)||Total contribution received (in Rs. crores)|

 The Government of India is committed to the cause of welfare of employees as well as employers.

 It is also committed to improve the quality of medical services & other benefits being provided under the ESI scheme.